MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_virtual_switch.md

   ![](media/new_switch_createbutton.png)

 4. Under **Name**, type **External**.
-5. Under **External network**, select the correct network adapter (there will probably be only one option).
+5. Under **External network**, select the correct network adapter (there will probably only be one option).
 6. Select **Allow management operating system to share this network adapter** and click **OK**.

   ![](media/share_nic.png)

-7. You will get a message warning you that your network might disconnect while the virtual switch is created.
+7. You'll get a message warning you that your network might disconnect while the virtual switch is created.
 Just click **Yes**.
 Your network will be unavailable for a short time.

   ![](media/network_warning.png)